Coleridge-Initiative/big-data-and-social-science/docs/10-ChapterError.md

 Some methods for mitigating, detecting, and compensating for errors {#sec:10-5}
 -------------------------------------------------------------------

-For survey data and other *designed* data collections, error mitigation begins at the data generation stage by incorporating design strategies that generate high-quality data that are at least adequate for the purposes of the data users.
+For survey data and other *designed* data collections, error mitigation^[Data errors further complicate analysis and exacerbate the analytical problems.
+There are essentially three solutions: prevention, remediation, and the choice of analysis methodology.] begins at the data generation stage by incorporating design strategies that generate high-quality data that are at least adequate for the purposes of the data users.
 For example, missing data can be mitigated